-Promesa Academy Charter School is an elementary school in San Antonio that provides students with a rich mixture of knowledge and experiences, while building genuine relationships and supporting them with love.
-On November 1, 2021, Promesa Academy began accepting applications for enrollment for the 2022–23 school year.
-Open enrollment continues through February 10, 2022, and the lottery will be on February 18, 2022.
-We have put together a guide to help you learn more about Promesa Academy Charter School in San Antonio and take steps to enroll your child for the next school year.
+Promesa Academy, located in San Antonio, is a place rooted in love, equity, and innovation.
+At the core of Promesa is building strong relationships with every student and supporting them with love.
+Coupled with this, Promesa designs rich learning experiences for their students that are both engaging and relevant.
+On November 1, 2022, Promesa Academy will begin accepting applications for enrollment for the 2023–24 school year.
+Open enrollment continues through February 10, 2023, and the lottery will be on February 17, 2023.
+We have put together a guide to help you learn more about Promesa Academy in San Antonio and take steps to enroll your child for the next school year.

-Promesa Academy Charter School opened in August 2020 to serve elementary students with a school model that invites children to love learning.
+Promesa Academy opened in August 2020 to serve elementary students with a school model that invites children to love learning.
 “There are no boundaries to what kids can do,” said founder Ambika Dani.
-The school provides teachers with the time and support to build meaningful relationships with every child.
-Each class is designed to create authentic and engaging learning experiences.
-The mission of the school is grounded in equity and innovation.
+In the 2023–24 school year, Promesa will expand to serve students in kindergarten through fifth grade.
+They have plans to expand into a middle school and possibly even a high school by adding one grade annually.

 One of the unique features about Promesa Academy is that students learn from subject matter expert teachers, even as young as kindergarten.
 So, the math teachers are people who love math and problem solving, and they get to spend their time teaching math to multiple groups of students.
 The teachers who focus on literacy, art, and music are themselves authors, artists, and musicians, respectively.
-When young children are taught by subject matter expert teachers, it builds a strong foundation in those areas.
+When young children are taught by subject matter expert teachers, it builds a strong foundation in those areas and the teachers’ passion and knowledge helps to inspire their youngest learners.

+Building strong relationships with every child is a core element of the school culture at Promesa.
 The process of building relationships starts at the very beginning.
 “It’s in how we greet students at the door, when we open the car door,” said Dani.
 “We learn that a student likes Baby Yoda, and that’s the beginning of a bond.”
-Once students feel loved and know that they are surrounded by people who care about kids, then their minds are ready for the executive learning state to tackle subjects like, math, reading—the whole world.
+Once students feel loved and safe, then they are capable of learning, but without that foundation of love and safety, no one can expect students to be ready to learn.

 Through partnerships, Promesa Academy is able to introduce their students to authentic learning experiences.
 For example, they were able to accomplish this virtually through a partnership with Youth Code Jam to help kids learn coding.
-In the future, the teachers will be able to take the students off campus to visit people doing interesting jobs—helping students visualize how they will apply their lessons to real life someday.
-They also want to introduce more experiences to help students expand their horizons and develop an international perspective.
+As Promesa grows, they continue to have field trips and bring experts into the classroom to continue to help their students make connections between what they are learning in the classroom and what is happening in the world around them.

 To learn more about Promesa Academy in the news, we recommend that you click on the articles linked at the bottom of this post.
 Also, we invite you to join the San Antonio Charter Moms discussion group on Facebook and ask questions; the group includes current Promesa Academy families who can comment with answers based on their own experiences.

-Download the free San Antonio Charter Schools app for an interactive map that includes the Promesa Academy campus and many more.
+Download the free San Antonio Charter Schools app for an interactive map that includes Promesa Academy.
 You can also find campus information about Promesa Academy (and many other schools of choice) in our Guide to Charter Schools in San Antonio.

-Families can apply online to enroll their children at Promesa Academy Charter School in San Antonio.
+Families can apply online to enroll their children at Promesa Academy in San Antonio.
 Enrollment for the current school year is ongoing.
-Open enrollment for 2022–23 began on November 1, 2021 and will continue through February 10, 2022.
-The lottery will be on February 18, 2022.
+Open enrollment for the 2023–24 school year will began on November 1, 2022 and will continue through February 10, 2023.
+The lottery will be on February 17, 2023.
 Students who are selected will receive a notice inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.

-During application season, there will be opportunities for families to learn more about Promesa Academy Charter Schools.
-School tours will begin in January 2021.
+During application season, there will be opportunities for families to learn more about Promesa Academy.
+School tours are available upon request.
 Families can get more information, or ask for help with their applications, by calling 210-942-1700, reaching out through the website, or sending a message through social media.
-We recommend that you follow these Promesa Academy social media accounts: Facebook, Instagram, Twitter, and LinkedIn.
+We recommend that you follow these Promesa Academy social media accounts: Facebook, Instagram, Twitter, YouTube, and LinkedIn.

 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and get feedback from current Promesa Academy families.